 Many thermostats can also be controlled and monitored via smartphone apps for adjustments on the go.
 They can also adjust temperatures when someone is present in the room.
 This kind of programming helps avoid wild swings in temperature, which can cause the unit to run nonstop.

 Now that you know more about how your HVAC system works, the professionals at Lex Air Conditioning and Heating are here to make sure it’s always in great shape when you need it.
-When you sign up for our annual maintenance program, we will inspect, clean, and repair each component as needed.
+When you sign up for our annual HVAC maintenance program, our Carrollton AC repair pros will inspect, clean, and repair each component as needed.
 Call us today at (972) 217-8955 to discuss how we can help you.